asy0314/MBA_Management_Java/README.md

 NBA_Court_Management using Swing(Graphical User Interface(GUI))

 # How to run
-1. Install Eclipse IDE 2020-12 version on your computer.
+1. Install Eclipse on your computer.

 2. Save all files in a folder, and go to the directory in Eclipse IDE.